-Hemp shower curtains seem to be one of the best choices for shower curtains.
-This is because they are naturally anti-microbial.
+Hemp and linen shower curtains seem to be one of the best choices for shower curtains.

-Their tight weave also prevents water absorption and lets the fabric dry quickly.
+Both are naturally anti-microbial; the tight weave prevents water absorption and lets the fabric dry quickly.

-Other natural shower curtain materials, such as cotton and linen, absorb much more water which makes them prone to become moldy and unhygienic.
+Other natural shower curtain materials, such as cotton usually absorb more water, making them prone to becoming moldy quicker.

 Do shower curtains biodegrade?